keithalewis/papers/ftap.md

 If the sets are not disjoint, then $A_j\subseteq A_k$.
 Since the intersection is not empty, $A_j = A_k$.

-Partitions are how _partial information_ is modeled.
+Partitions are how _partial information_ is modelled.
 Knowing which $\omega\in\Omega$ occurs is complete information.
 Knowing only which atom $\omega$ belongs to is partial information.
 The partition of all singleton sets corresponds to complete